 Disclaimer.
 The ESC/ESH Guidelines represent the views of the ESC and ESH and were produced after careful consideration of the scientific and medical knowledge and the evidence available at the time of their dating.
 The ESC and ESH are not responsible in the event of any contradiction, discrepancy, and/or ambiguity between the ESC/ESH Guidelines and any other official recommendations or guidelines issued by the relevant public health authorities, in particular in relation to good use of healthcare or therapeutic strategies.
 Health professionals are encouraged to take the ESC/ESH Guidelines fully into account when exercising their clinical judgment as well as in the determination and the implementation of preventive, diagnostic, or therapeutic medical strategies.
 However, the ESC/ESH Guidelines do not override in any way whatsoever the individual responsibility of health professionals to make appropriate and accurate decisions in consideration of each patient's health condition, and in consultation with that patient and the patient's caregiver where appropriate and/or necessary.
-Nor do the ESC/ESH Guidelines issued by the competent public health authorities in order to manage each patient's careful and full consideration of the relevant official updated recommendations or guidelines issued by the competent public health authorities in order to manage each patient's careful and full consideration of the relevant to their respective ethical and professional obligations.
+Nor do the ESC/ESH Guidelines exempt health professionals from taking careful and full consideration of the relevant official updated recommendations or guidelines issued by the competent public health authorities in order to manage each patient's case in light of the scientifically accepted data pursuant to their respective ethical and professional obligations.
 It is also the health professional's responsibility to verify the applicable rules and regulations relating to drugs and medical devices at the time of prescription.